-REMM No. REMM Requirement Timing Document Reference the internal layout of the building should be retained where possible, and rooms should not be subdivided unless it can be completed without adverse impact and/or is reversible without any long term adverse impact a significant element register should be prepared by a suitably qualified and experienced heritage architect.
-The register should list significant fabric, assess its condition, tolerance for change and recommend retention or salvage where fabric of high significance is to be removed, adequate assessment should be carried out that outlines impact and justification in accordance with the Statements of Heritage Impact guidelines (NSW Heritage Council 2002) Section 5.2.7 Table 13 A statement of heritage impact has been completed during design stage along with a significant elements register to satisfy this requirement.
+REMM No. REMM Requirement Timing Document Reference values of each individual station • the internal layout of the building should be retained where possible, and rooms should not be subdivided unless it can be completed without adverse impact and/or is reversible without any long term adverse impact • a significant element register should be prepared by a suitably qualified and experienced heritage architect.
+The register should list significant fabric, assess its condition, tolerance for change and recommend retention or salvage • where fabric of high significance is to be removed, adequate assessment should be carried out that outlines impact and justification in accordance with the Statements of Heritage Impact guidelines (NSW Heritage Council 2002) Section 5.2.1 Section 5.2.7 Table 13 A statement of heritage impact has been completed during design stage along with a significant elements register to satisfy this requirement.
 NAH9 The design and materials used for the construction of new access stairs, concourses, canopies and lift shafts should be as sympathetic as possible to the existing character of the stations with the aim of minimising visual impacts.
 The design should use unobtrusive, modern, lightweight materials such as glass panelling and slim frame elements.
 The Design Review Panel should be consulted in regard to the design, form and material of these additions.
 Design/pre- construction This Project's scope does not include design.
 This requirement was fulfilled during the design phases of the Sydenham to Bankstown project.
 Section 5.2.1 Table 13 NAH10 Where platforms are re-levelled, door thresholds and steps should be accessible without raising or relocation of entries.
 Sub-floor ventilation should remain open to avoid long term impacts to the structures.
 Design/pre- construction This Project's scope does not include design.
 This requirement was fulfilled during the design phases of the Sydenham to Bankstown project.
 Section 5.2.1 Table 13 NAH11 A landscape scheme would be prepared for the Old Sugarmill to re-instate planting within and close to the curtilage of the item.
 The scheme would consider appropriate period plants and trees.
 Any boundary wall treatment would be designed in consultation with a heritage architect.
-Design/pre- construction Section 5.1.14 Section 5.2.2 NAH12 The archaeological research design, including any mitigation measures identified in the Archaeological Assessment and Research Design report, would be implemented.
-Design/pre- construction Section 5.3.3 NAH13 Photographic archival recording would be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006).
-Design/pre- construction Section 5.2.3 Table 13
+Design/pre- construction Works near the Old Sugarmill are not within this scope of this Project.
+This REMM is not relevant to this Plan.
+NAH12 The archaeological research design, including any mitigation measures identified in the Archaeological Assessment and Research Design report, would be implemented.
+Design/pre- construction Section 5.3.3 NAH13 Photographic archival recording would be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items Design/pre- construction Section 5.2.3 Table 13